-However, even the safest system design and industry standards cannot secure a system

-100%, and therefore, companies should not rely on them wholly to protect their systems.
-Instead, they should take a proactive approach to enhancing security, and a good starting point is knowing what technologies are available to help them best meet their needs.
+However, even the safest system design and industry standards cannot secure a system 100%, and therefore, companies should not rely on them wholly to protect their systems.
+Instead, they should take a proactive approach to enhancing security, and a good

 Selecting a trusted solution provider with deep expertise, experience and advanced technologies is also critical.
-Off the- shelf solutions such as GE Vernova's iFIX and CIMPLICITY HMI/SCADA software have successfully helped companies minimize their security gaps with a broad range of security-based software technologies, including:
+Off the-shelf solutions such as GE Digital's iFIX and CIMPLICITY HMI/SCADA software have successfully helped companies minimize their security gaps with a broad range of securitybased software technologies, including:

 - Biometrics When bio-security elements are integrated to the system, customers can program their system to require finger scans to perform specific functions such as switching on and off the grid's main switch gears, which ensures that the appropriate person be physically present to execute the order.
-This type of integration eliminates the possibility of a hacker performing the same operation virtually-reducing the overall potential impact and enhancing the overall system security. - Electronic Signature Many view this option as a simple reporting tool, however the features are much more comprehensive.
-For example, it can introduce authentication potential at the command level to verify the user

-- performing the operation with a username and password as well as a separate authentication, typically a manager, for verification.
-The information is then stored in a system audit trail that can be recalled in the future; some customers also choose to integrate this feature with biometrics to eliminate the use of a single, widely known username and password.
+This type of integration eliminates the possibility of a hacker performing the same operation virtually-reducing the overall potential impact and enhancing the overall system security. - Electronic Signature - Many view this option as a simple reporting tool, however the features are much more comprehensive.
+For example, it can introduce authentication potential at the command level to verify the user performing the operation with a username and password as well as a separate authentication, typically a manager, for verification.
+The information is then stored in a system audit trail that can be recalled in the future: some customers also choose to integrate this feature with biometrics to eliminate the use of a single, widely known username and password.

-- Authorized Connections & Client/Server

-Data Encryption Many off-the-shelf HMI/

-SCADA software products now have built in features that limit the allowable client

-connections to known computers and

-use integrated data encryption for client

-communications.
-This protective capability

-eliminates the possibility of a hacker

-simply loading the HMI/SCADA client and

-connecting over the network.
+Authorized Connections & Client/ Server Data Encryption - Many offthe-shelf HMI/SCADA software products now have built-in features that limit the allowable client connections to known computers and use integrated data encryption for client communications.
+This protective capability eliminates the possibility of a hacker simply loading the HMI/SCADA client and connecting over the network.

-- Domain Authentication To leverage complex alphanumeric passwords at the HMI/SCADA level, some software packages offer an add-on capability that introduces Windows® Domain Authentication security integration.
-For example, GE Vernova features an application add on that maps group memberships to its HMI/SCADA software roles and when integrated, the users and subsequent passwords are managed at the IT level.
-This allows for the HMI/SCADA application to leverage existing group IT-level policies, which are typically very stringent and can exceed industry requirements.
+Domain Authentication - To leverage complex alphanumeric passwords at the HMI/SCADA level, some software packages offer an add-on capability that introduces Windows® Domain Authentication security integration.
+For example, GE Digital features an application add on that maps group memberships to its HMI/SCADA software roles and when integrated, the users and subsequent passwords are managed at the IT level.
+This allows for the HMI/ SCADA application to leverage existing group IT-level policies, which are typically very stringent and can exceed industry requirements.